 TRAIN ONLY: The easiest is to get a NS Dutch Railways sprinter train from Schiphol Airport to Amsterdam RAI station (direction Hilversum or Almere Oostvaarders).
 The journey takes about 10 minutes and runs up to 4x hourly.

-Amsterdam RAI is the second stop on the trip just after Amsterdam Zuid.
+Amsterdam RAI is the second stop on the trip just after Amsterdam Zuid station.
 Check the overhead boards at Schiphol Airport station platform to ensure your train stops at Amsterdam RAI.
 You should not take a train to Amsterdam Central which goes via another route.

 Amsterdam RAI station is about 300m away from the exhibition centre on Europaplein.